 SAVE MORE, INVEST BETTER, WORRY LESS

-Over 25 Canadian personal finance experts are ready to help you become your own advisor.
+Over 35+ Canadian personal finance experts are ready to help you become your own advisor.

 Follow their step-by-step instructions and seize control of your financial future.

-Save More – Invest Better – Worry Less
+Save More, Invest Better, Worry Less

 This Virtual Summit will cut through the fog of confusing financial jargon and build the confidence needed to seize control of your personal finances.
 Each speaker will pull back the curtain on their unique area of expertise.
 With their actionable advice and attention-grabbing speaking styles, these experienced Canadian gurus will help take your money game to the next level – no matter if it’s your first day at the financial dojo or if you’re already a 3rd-degree blackbelt in financial literacy.
 The Canadian Financial Summit will show you how save hundreds on monthly costs, earn thousands more in investment returns, and provide examples of people that measure their net worth in millions.
 Are you in?

 YOUR ALL-STAR SPEAKER PANEL